-On October 25, 2002, in accordance with the precedent set in SKF USA, the CIT ordered the Department to (1) provide a reasonable explanation of why the Department uses different definitions of "foreign like product" for price-based calculations of normal value and for calculations of constructed value; (2) explain the factual setting for the calculations at issue; (3) explain the actual methodology for the Department's calculation of CV profit; (4) explain why the Department's chosen methodology comports with the statute and the definition of "foreign like product" contained in section 771 of the Act; and (5) recalculate CV profit in a manner consistent with the statute if the Department is not able to provide such explanations.
+In light of the CAFC's decision in SKF USA, on October 4, 2002, the CIT ordered the Department to (1) provide a reasonable explanation of why the Department uses a different definition of "foreign like product" for price-based calculations for normal value than the Department does for calculations of constructed value; (2) explain the factual setting for the calculations at issue; (3) explain the actual methodology for the Department's calculation of CV profit; (4) explain why the Department's chosen methodology comports with the statute and the definition of "foreign like product" contained in section 771 of the Act; and (5) recalculate CV profit in a manner consistent with the statute if the Department is not able to provide such explanations.

-III.
-Analysis
+B. Analysis

-A. The Factual Setting of the Calculations
+1. The Factual Setting of the Calculations

-1. Price-to-Price Comparisons
+a.
+Price-to-Price Comparisons

 Due to the sheer number of bearing models and the complex nature of matching numerous products, the Department established a sampling methodology, together with a methodology for matching similar products, that is unique to the cases on antifriction bearings (AFBs).
-If a company had fewer than 2000 sales transactions in the comparison market, we asked it to report all comparisonmarket sales of subject merchandise during the period of review (POR), during the three months before the POR, and the two months after the POR.
-However, if a company had 2000 or more sales transactions in the comparison market, we asked it to report all comparison-market sales of subject merchandise that occurred only during certain months.
+If a company had fewer than 2000 sales transactions in the comparison market, we asked it to report all comparison-market sales of subject merchandise during the period of review (POR), during the three months before the POR, and the two months after the POR.1 If a company had 2000 or more sales transactions in the comparison market, however, we asked it to report all comparison-market sales of subject merchandise that occurred only during certain months.